-This version of the manual is intended to be used with the OT that will be used to create Phase-1 proposals for ALMA Cycle 4.
+This version of the manual is intended to be used with the OT that will be used to submit normal (non-DDT) proposals for Cycle 7.

 1.3 Credits and Acknowledgements

 The ALMA OT is a software product of the ALMA Observation Preparation Software Team and is developed on the basis of the ALMA Science Software Requirements (SSR) and the ALMA High Level Analysis (HLA) documents, produced by the respective groups.
 The OT software group acknowledges the valuable inputs of these groups during the development phases of the OT.
 Also, the OT software groups thank the OT external community testing group for their testing efforts of the various versions of the OT.